google-research/deeplab2/g3doc/setup/installation.md

 pip install tensorflow==2.5
 ```

-**NOTE** You should find the right Tensorflow version according to your own
+**NOTE:** You should find the right Tensorflow version according to your own
 configuration at
 https://www.tensorflow.org/install/source#tested_build_configurations.
 You also
-need to choose the right cuda version as listed on the page if we want to run
+need to choose the right cuda version as listed on the page if you want to run
 with GPU.

 ### Install Protobuf